Function (computer programming): History

 Kay McNulty had worked closely with John Mauchly on the ENIAC team and developed an idea for subroutines for the ENIAC computer she was programming during World War II.
 She and the other ENIAC programmers used the subroutines to help calculate missile trajectories.

 Goldstine and von Neumann wrote a paper dated 16 August 1948 discussing the use of subroutines.

-Some very early computers and microprocessors, such as the IBM 1620, the Intel 4004 and Intel 8008, and the PIC microcontrollers, have a single-instruction subroutine call that uses a dedicated hardware stack to store return addresses—such hardware supports only a few levels of subroutine nesting, but can support recursive subroutines.
-Machines before the mid-1960s—such as the UNIVAC I, the PDP-1, and the IBM 1130—typically use a calling convention which saved the instruction counter in the first memory location of the called subroutine.
+Some very early computers and microprocessors, such as the IBM 1620, the Intel 4004 and Intel 8008, and PIC microcontrollers, have a single-instruction subroutine call that uses a dedicated hardware stack to store return addresses; such hardware supports only a few levels of subroutine nesting, but can support recursive subroutines.
+Machines before the mid-1960s, such as the UNIVAC I, the PDP-1, and the IBM 1130, typically use a calling convention which saved the instruction counter in the first memory location of the called subroutine.
 This allows arbitrarily deep levels of subroutine nesting but does not support recursive subroutines.
-The IBM System/360 had a subroutine call instruction that placed the saved instruction counter value into a general-purpose register; this can be used to support arbitrarily deep subroutine nesting and recursive subroutines.
-The PDP-11 (1970) is one of the first computers with a stack-pushing subroutine call instruction; this feature also supports both arbitrarily deep subroutine nesting and recursive subroutines.
+The IBM System/360 had a subroutine call instruction that placed the saved instruction counter value into a general-purpose register; with additional code, this can be used to support arbitrarily deep subroutine nesting and recursive subroutines.
+The Burroughs B5000 (1961) is one of the first computers to store subroutine return data on a stack.

+The DEC PDP-6 (1964) is one of the first accumulator-based machines to have a subroutine call instruction that saved the return address in a stack addressed by an accumulator or index register.
+The later PDP-10 (1966), PDP-11 (1970) and VAX-11 (1976) lines followed suit; this feature also supports both arbitrarily deep subroutine nesting and recursive subroutines.